AdityaKrishnaProjects/Python_Documentation_Exploration/General_Notes.md

 print(sort_Tuples_Check_For_Duplicates(tuples=multi_tuples))
 ```

 This example illustrates how lambda expressions work.
 Here we have a lambda expression that unpacks a tuple to the single element in the tuple we care about.
+This lambda expression accepts the variable x (which it must be passed when it is called), and then it returns the value at the index of x specified by the lambda expressions right hand side.

+### Docstrings

+The first line should be a short concise summary of the object's purpose.
+It shouldn't state the object's name or type, as you can access those through other means.
+Should begin with a capital letter and end with a period.

+The second line should be blank, and then further lines can describe the object's calling conventions, side effects, etc.

+### Function Annotations

+Annotations can be made to both the arguments and the return value for the function.
+For arguments, place a colon after the name of the argument and specify a type, for the return write an arrow like so: -> and then include the type that the function should return.
+These are completely optional and have no effect on the function.

+### Coding Style

+4 spaces for indentation.
+For functions use names like lowercase_with_underscores, and for classes use names like UpperCamelCase.

+## Module 5